 The DFK team consists of Yonsei University students, professors and faculty, corporations and the extensive global network.
 With the facilities and resources available at Yonsei International Campus and the innovative curriculum offered at Underwood International College, DFK is expected to continuously produce creative ideas, expand to all colleges in Yonsei University, and ultimately provide new model of education for the future.

-Design Factory Global Network (DFGN) is a network of innovation hubs in universities and research organisations in five continents of the world.
-DFGN is on a mission to create change in the world of learning and research through passion-based culture and effective problem solving.
-Shared understanding and common ways of working enable Design Factories in the network to collaborate efficiently across cultures, time zones and organisational boundaries fostering radical innovations
+Design Factory Korea (DFK) is part of the Design Factory Global Network (DFGN) – an innovative and interdisciplinary network building collaboration between the similar-minded people, projects and platforms.
+Shared understanding and common ways of working enable Design Factories in the network to collaborate efficiently across cultures, time zones and organizational boundaries fostering radical innovations.

 Underwood International College (UIC) within Yonsei University is a highly selective liberal arts program which implemented the residential college system for the first time in Asia in the international campus in Songdo.
 UIC offers an all-English curriculum and international faculty, all distinguished in their respective fields.
 UIC attracts the brightest and the best of students around the world.